What is a duplicate Amazon listing?

 From here you will be taken to your Amazon page, select the action box.
 From the dropdown you will select "Manage Duplicate Listings". (highlighted below)

-Once here, you will see any listings that Listing Mirror has identified as duplicates, having at least two Amazon listings pointing to the same ASIN.
+Once here, you will see any marketplace listings that Listing Mirror has identified as duplicates, having at least two Amazon marketplace listings pointing to the same ASIN.

 What if I want to show the other SKU on my Manage Listings page?

 Great question!
 Listing Mirror does not allow you to switch the pre-assigned SKU of a product.
-If if you were to select "Make FBM Primary", this would only change the Amazon listing that your MF inventory points to.
+If if you were to select "Make FBM Primary", this would only change the Amazon marketplace listing that your MF inventory points to.
 It will not change the SKU that Listing Mirror originally assigned to that product.
-If you do want to display a different SKU on your Manage Listings page, you will want to refer to our documentation about master listings.
+If you do want to display a different SKU on your Manage Listings page, you will want to refer to our documentation about changing SKUs.